La Salle High School (Cincinnati, Ohio): Laptop program

 In the fall of 2010, freshmen and sophomores were issued tablet computers.
 Students can take handwritten notes in Microsoft OneNote, submit assignments and check grades online, and communicate with their teachers directly via email.

 In preparation for its laptop program, the school installed a Cisco wireless network, Moodle course management system, PowerSchool student information system, and implemented its private cloud infrastructure with Hyper-V.

 Language requirements

 Students in the Honors or Advanced College Preparatory programs must take at least two consecutive courses in the same foreign language during their freshman and sophomore years.
 All other students who choose to start a foreign language are subject to the exact requirement.

-Spirituality
+Religion

-Every student must make a school-sponsored Kairos retreat and complete a minimum of sixty hours of Christian Service outside of regular school hours to graduate.
-At least half of those hours must directly involve working for the homeless, poor, crippled, sick, elderly or others struggling in their lives.
+Every student must make a school-sponsored Kairos retreat and complete a minimum of sixty hours of christian service outside of regular school hours to graduate.
+At least half of those hours must directly involve working for the homeless, poor, disabled, sick, elderly or others struggling in their lives.
 The remaining hours can also include activities such as work at the parish, festival, park, school, or other community related activities.